Motorcycle Helmet Safety

 Identifying Safe Motorcycle Helmets

-• Helmets meeting FMVSS 218 requirements weigh around three pounds, have a thick polystyrene-foam lining and sturdy chinstraps.
+• DOT-compliant helmets typically weigh about three pounds, include a thick polystyrene-foam lining, and have sturdy chinstraps.

-• Look for a DOT symbol or label on the outside back of the helmet.
+• Look for official DOT, Snell, or ANSI labels on the outside of the helmet.

 Motorcycle Helmet Laws